prusnak/rusnak.io/_posts/2016-02-02-nfc-tags-in-prague-metro.md

 ![nfc-metro-b-writer3](/assets/nfc-metro-b-writer3.png)

-I will be creating a link, so I choose `Link`.
+I will be creating a link so I choose `Link`.

 ![nfc-metro-b-writer4](/assets/nfc-metro-b-writer4.png)